 The Fed policymakers, as expected, left interest rates unchanged following a two-day meeting on Thursday.
 But their policy statement signaled more rate hikes on the way with the next one expected in December, their fourth this year.

 Data on Friday showed U.S. producer prices rose more than expected in October and at their fastest pace in six years, fueled by a jump in costs for energy and trade services.

 Prices paid by producers rose 0.6 percent, while analysts polled by Reuters had expected producer prices to rise 0.2 percent from September.

-Activision Blizzard Inc dived 13.8 percent after the video game publisher forecast fourth-quarter earnings below analysts’ estimates.
+Activision Blizzard Inc fell 14.3 percent after the video game publisher forecast fourth-quarter earnings below analysts’ estimates.

-Walt Disney Co, a member of the Dow Jones Industrial Average, rose about 3 percent after the media company reported better-than-expected results as its theme parks and Marvel movie “Ant-Man and the Wasp” attracted crowd.
+Among the few bright spots, Walt Disney Co, a member of the Dow Jones Industrial Average, rose 1.3 percent after the media company reported better-than-expected results as its theme parks and Marvel movie “Ant-Man and the Wasp” attracted crowd.

-Declining issues outnumbered advancers for a 2.51-to-1 ratio on the NYSE and for a 2.50-to-1 ratio on the Nasdaq.
-(Reporting by Sruthi Shankar in Bengaluru, Additional reporting by Saikat Chatterjee in London; Editing by Arun Koyyur)
+Reporting by Sruthi Shankar in Bengaluru, Additional reporting by Saikat Chatterjee in London; Editing by Arun Koyyur